lmas/thesis/thesis.typ

 The sensor drivers would also require some more work to get rid of the noisy spikes in the data, as the Matrix Profiles likes to point out these.
 A low-pass filter could solve this for example.
-A final suggestion would be to set up a threshold for the discord peaks, which could filter out the lesser discords and make the other peaks more actionable.
+A final suggestion is to set up a threshold for the discord peaks, which could filter out the lesser discords and make the other peaks more actionable.

 ////////////////////////////////////////////////////////////////////////////////